galadriel-ai/teeML/verify/README.md

 ### 3. Verify attestation

-Attestation file is saved in attestation_doc_b64.txt.
-You can also download this from the blockchain from the Oracle contract or execute the `python3 get_attestation.py`.
+Optionally, you can download the attestation directly from blockchain with `python3 get_attestation.py` and verify it is the same as `attestation_doc_b64.txt` in this repo.

-Optionally, you can download the root.pem from Amazon: https://aws-nitro-enclaves.amazonaws.com/AWS_NitroEnclaves_Root-G1.zip
+Optionally, you can download the root.pem from Amazon and verify it is the same as the `root.pem` in this repo: https://aws-nitro-enclaves.amazonaws.com/AWS_NitroEnclaves_Root-G1.zip

 ```shell
 # The argument is the PCR0 from the enclave image build step.